opencog/docker/indigo/eva-owyl/README.md

 eva-owyl
 ========

-An integrated demo image for demoing the Hanson Robotics Eva blender rig.
-The image contains not only the Eva blender rig, but also a half-dozen ROS nodes that control that rig.
-When the image is started, the demo runs automatically.

-This demo does NOT include any OpenCog infrastructure: no AtomSpace, no chatbot, on OpenCog behaviors.
-This captures the state of development, as of June 2015.
+Eva is an animated female head, capable of seeing you via a webcam, and engaging you in social interaction, making eye contact, and expressing her pleasure with smiles and looks of surprise and happiness.

+There are several Eva demos.
+This is a stand-alone demo of the basic Hanson Robotics Eva blender rig, showing the full range of emotional facial expressions, ranging from happiness to frustration, excitement to boredom, as well as gestures such as shakes, nods, blinks and a keep-alive breathing cycle.

+This docker image includes vision processing and basic human-face awareness behavior, but without a chatbot or any OpenCog processing software.
+The behaviors are controlled by a simple behavior-tree script implemented using Owyl.
+When the docker image is started, the demo starts and runs automatically; she should be able to see you (and your guests) through your webcam, and interact with all of you in a most charming way.
+This demo is roughly representative of the state of the Hanson Robotics Eva development, as of April 2015.

 The demo processing pipeline consists of:
 * A ROS node that takes video input from a UVC-compatible USB webcam